Why is Reading is to Children So Great

 Read Throughout the Day

 Reading books multiple times per day will potentially expose children to over one million words (all while they are having fun and bonding with you) before kindergarten.
 Is this really possible?
-According to study in 2019 from the Ohio State University, young children who are read to five times daily will hear nearly over million words by the time they turn 5.
+According to a study in 2019 from the Ohio State University, young children who are read to five times daily will hear nearly over million words by the time they turn 5.

 Why is this important?